gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    sent to trigger the peer SCTP Endpoint that Protection initiation has been completed.

-   After PVALID is received, the Upper Layer Protocol(ULP) can start sending messages over the SCTP association.
+   * After PVALID is received, the Upper Layer Protocol(ULP) can start sending messages over the SCTP association.
 All chunks are protected by encapsulating them in DTLS chunks as defined in
-   {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}.
+   {{I-D.draft-ietf-tsvwg-sctp-dtls-chunk}}.
 Using the current DTLS Key context the DTLS Chunk Protection operator protects the plain text, which is all chunks to be sent in one SCTP packet, producing a DTLS Record that is encapsulated in the DTLS chunk and then